xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 If you need to include product SKU data into the export file, use the export option **Products with Make/Model/Year/Engine** (products-mmy-YYYY-MM-DD.csv file format).
 The export option **Make/Model/Year/Engine listing** gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).

-A data import for the Make/Model/Year addon can also be done in two different ways: with or without SKU.
+Data import for the Make/Model/Year addon can also be done in two different ways: with or without product SKU.

-1. **With SKU**
+1. **With product SKU**

+   Data import that includes product SKU does not require a preliminary **Make/Model/Year/Engine** addon set-up (i.e. the addon levels may not be configured) and can be done using the products-mmy-YYYY-MM-DD.csv file format.
+The level names and their respective values will be added to the **Catalog** -> **Make/Model/Year/Engine** section of your store Admin area automatically from the file you imported.

-   The fields that should be added to a products-mmy-YYYY-MM-DD.csv file to populate the addon with products should be as follows:
+   The fields that should be added to a products-mmy-YYYY-MM-DD.csv file should be as follows:
    ![csv.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/csv.png)

-   The fields' names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year addon** settings page.
+   If you already have the addon level structure configured, the fields' names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year addon** settings page.

    {% note info %}